Stage 4 breast cancer is cancer of the breast that’s spread beyond the original site. It’s typically spread to one or more of the following:

 - metastatic breast cancer

-Because there are many types of breast cancer, there are many types of treatment options.
-Not every treatment is right for every patient, but here is a list of available options:
+Because there are many types of breast cancer, there are many types of breast cancer treatment.
+Options include:

 - radiation therapy

 - hormone therapy

 - targeted therapy

 - biological therapy

 Chemotherapy uses one or more drugs to kill cancer cells and slow cancer growth.

 The drugs are taken orally or intravenously.
 Afterward, they travel through the bloodstream.
 This way, the drugs can target the original site of the cancer as well as areas in the body where the cancer cells have spread.